A flexible test facility for liquid xenon detector development: Experiments Currently Supported

 Both systems allow for multiple types of calibration sources to be used, including internal $\alpha$ sources and internal and external $\gamma$ sources.
+The calibration sources are used both to develop calibration schemes for nEXO and to support tests of the sensor arrays described above.
 An overview of the deployment system for each source is outlined below.